 She has given workshops and been a featured speaker at Dartmouth College, University of California/Berkeley, San Diego State University, Wheaton College, Hampshire College, Dickinson College, Canisius College, University of Massachusetts, Yale University and Smith College, as well as conferences such as the National Women's Studies Association, Nolose, NAAFA, OutWrite, and Saints and Sinners Literary Festival.
 She has been a presenter and a judge for the Lambda Literary Awards.
 In 2015, she was a keynote at the Write/Angles writers conference at Mount Holyoke College.
-In 2016, she is a writing fellow at Hawthornden Castle in Scotland and a William Randolph Hearst fellow at the American Antiquarian Society in Worcester, where she will spend a month doing research for her novel-in-progress, which inspired by events in the life of Elizabeth Tuttle, Jonathan Edwards's grandmother.
+In 2016, she was a writing fellow at Hawthornden Castle in Scotland and a William Randolph Hearst fellow at the American Antiquarian Society in Worcester, where she spent a month doing research for her novel-in-progress, which inspired by events in the life of Elizabeth Tuttle, Jonathan Edwards's grandmother.

 From 2010 to 2015, she was Writer in Residence at Forbes Library in Northampton, MA.
 She still runs the Saturday Writing Room there.
 She received the Forbes Library Trustees Award in 2015.
 She also gives historical cemetery tours in Northampton, where she does writing coaching, project planning and editing in support of other writers.

 Grants and fellowships from the Vogelstein Foundation, Millay Colony, Blue Mountain Center, Money for Women/Barbara Deming Fund, The Helene Wurlitzer Foundation and others.
 Venus of Chalk was a Lambda Literary Award Finalist.